aheze/SplitSheet/README.md

 ### Apps Using SplitSheet

 [Find](http://getfind.app) is an app that lets you find text in real life.
-SplitSheet is currently used for the camera gallery view / info sheet — download to check it out!
+SplitSheet is currently used for the photos gallery view / info sheet — download to check it out!

 <a href="http://getfind.app">
   <img src="https://getfind.app/assets/SocialPreview.png" height="300" alt="Find App">
 </a>

-If you have an app that uses Popovers, just make a PR or [message me](https://twitter.com/aheze0).
+If you have an app that uses SplitSheet, just make a PR or [message me](https://twitter.com/aheze0).

 ### License